ControlThePancake/dofeFullStack/README.md

 # dofeFullStack
-#Domain : botpulse.xyz
+## Domain: botpulse.xyz

-#Email : admin@botpulse.xyz
+## Email: admin@botpulse.xyz

-#Disclaimer
+### Disclaimer

-This is a very much an "i'll wing it and try learn something new" project so any help would be appreciated , and there will probably be alot of flaws but as long as it works i couldnt care less
+This is a very much an "i'll wing it and try learn something new" project , and there will probably be alot of flaws but as long as it works i couldnt care less.
+This is a personal project and its not meant to be used and expanded upon, so this readme is also more of a progress thing for me to submit at the end so I understand that this isn't the slightess bit helpful.

+## Vision for the project

 Making a full stack website for DOFE silver.
 The website is gonna hopefully have an account system using OAuth, some bots running off of a home server, and a payment system using stripe API,and possibly integrating certain AI features in the future .
 I've changed the stack to a MERN stack, previously I was only going to use Petite VUE, a fork of regular VUE, and Firebase DB.
 I will be hosting it on AWS and use MongoDB as the database, MongoDB is alot more freeform compared to other databases like MySQL.
 Hopefully this website will be alive for longer than just a DOFE project,I did buy the domain for ages, and im hoping to implement some countermeasures against people creating many alt accounts as there will be a token based system on the website with the use of bots costing the user tokens.I will maybe expand it as a portfolio website of sorts or something else entirely.
 I built the base of the project following this youtube tutorial, https://www.youtube.com/watch?v=K8YELRmUb5o, up to about half way.
 You can see I shamelessly used his design as I am hopeless when it comes to designing a nice looking UI, believe me, I tried, what is a colour wheel.
 After implementing the basic authentication and cookies, I tried to ditch the tutorial and start designing the webpages myself.
 Im currently at the UI stage with plans to implement Oauth, stripe and an API system to my other server, which is currently dead, with about a month remaining for the project.
 Seeing as exams are over I should be able to no life this, and hopefully finish well within the remaining month, seeing how bored I am over Iceland I might even finish then.
 If i have time, id like to experiment with captcha's but thats something I see myself doing after the DOFE deadline.

-UPDATE 1
+### UPDATE 1

 I've finished everything concerning the UI and im on the next stage of development with hosting and implementing stripe API, which is alot harder than I expected.
 Hoping to finish it by the 19th of March but no promises.

-UPDATE 2
+### UPDATE 2

 So ive procrastinated on this thing for ages, finally got the stripe api/webhook thing to work all thats left is some python flask stuff, eg hoping to make it so that the processing isnt done on the cloud server but locally by sending an api request or something (cloud hosting be expensive).
 Also now hosting on azure and not aws because github education gives $100 credit for it and i dont want to be spending more money than i have to.
 Probably gonna have to start building evidence for the dofe project. (also yes i leaked the test key but i rolled it relatively quickly, lets hope its not in a data set somewhere now)(also way over the theoretical deadline but it doesnt really matter)

-UPDATE 3
+### UPDATE 3

 Okay the finish line is right infront of me, ive added some QoL stuff like widgets saying your login credentials are wrong and some stuff that instantly logs you in on registration instead of having to enter it manually.
 I've made an azure account and ive ditched flask for the second backend which will manage the python scripts as its simply too slow.
 Its also too resource intensive and i dont have too much to play with.
 I'll probably go for another node backend as im relatively familiar now with express and other packages, maybe later i'll switch to GO, because its somewhat faster and for the sake of learning something new.
 The python bot scripts have existed long before this project so i just need to recieve the API request and pass that data into the scripts and run them asyncronosly (mightve spelled that wrong).
 The only potential challenge lies in some sort of encryption considering it'll have to be an https request and i dont know too much about that yet, im also planning to make the rest of the server requests https but im not sure if i need any tls certificates or what not.
 Hosting a VM to run selenium shouldnt be too hard although it might require me to rework some of the stuff.
 Welp gl

-UPDATE 4
+### UPDATE 4

 Right, so i think the https thing should work?
 Cant test it locally for obvious reasons (tls/ssl certificates are specific to the domain), so im just gonna hope it should work in production.
 Ive also switched to digitalocean for the host as azure says "school" but apparently the difference between a university and school is foreign to them.
 So ive switched to digital ocean which, after reading some reddit posts and articles, might be a bit worse in terms of latency and general global coverage but should suffice for this project.
 The future upkeep cost is also noticably lower than azure (considering azure is just aws nicely repackaged with some bells and whistles, might be wrong dont kill me).